AuthorizeNet/sdk-php/README.md

+##Install:

+To use the SDK in your app, create a composer.json file with the following require section and run `composer update`

+"require": {
+    "php": ">=5.3.0",
+    "ext-curl": "*",
+    "ext-json": "*",
+    "authorizenet/sdk-php" : "1.8.*"
+}

 ##Requirements:
     - cURL PHP Extension
     - PHP 5.2+
     - An Authorize.Net Merchant Account or Test Account.
 You can get a free test account at http://developer.authorize.net/testaccount/

-##Install:
-    - Include the 'AuthorizeNet.php' file in your application.
-    - Use your desired API.

 ##Usage Examples:
     See below for basic usage examples.
 View the tests/ folder for more examples of each API.